kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/cloud-bigtable/docs/plans-details.md

 ## Provisioning parameters

 Provisioning an instance creates a new Cloud Bigtable cluster and instance.
-Binding grants the provided service account the access to the Cloud Bigtable instance.
-Optionally, a new service account can be created with an access to the Cloud Bigtable instance.
-These are the input parameters to create a Bigtable instance:
+These are the input parameters:

 | Parameter Name | Type | Description | Required | Default Value |
 |----------------|------|-------------|----------|---------------|